-From chinos to tracksuit bottoms, there are many styles of trousers that suit a range of occasions and create a pleasant change from the regular denim.
+From chinos to tracksuit bottoms, there are many styles of trousers that suit a range of occasions and create a pleasant change from regular denim.
 Whether you’re heading to the office or going on a first date, you need to know what pants to wear and how to style them.
 Here are some of the most common trouser styles that you should consider for your wardrobe.

 Bring back the classics in a super suave pair of cords.
 Corduroy made the rounds in the ‘70s, and still offer a sleek alternative to regular trousers.
 The fabric is easy to recognize – strands of yarn are twisted or woven together.
 These pants are best suited to colder weather, as they will heat up and keep your legs toasty.
-If you’re ready to make an entrance and do the classic design proud, opt to style these bottoms with a button-down, jumper or blazer.
+If you’re ready to make an entrance and do the classic design proud, opt to style these bottoms with a button-down, jumper, or blazer.
 These also look fantastic in a casual setting, so why not rock them along with a T-shirt, loose sweatshirt, and sneakers?

 3. Drawstring Trousers

 Avoid discomfort throughout the day in a pair of drawstring pants.
 Whether they are trouser material or something lightweight like joggers, these are the perfect blend of comfort and style.
-It’s an ideal option for the days where you want to look well put together without the commitment.
+It’s an ideal option for the days when you want to look well put together without the commitment.
 Hide the securing tie by pairing them with a button-down shirt or a sweatshirt, but if you’re not afraid to show it off, rock them with a roll neck or a basic T-shirt, and you’ll reach peak luxury.
 The beauty behind these bottoms is the versatility behind them – you can wear them in a laidback setting or something more smart casual.

 4. Slim-Fit Trousers